-Student loan debt has reached astronomical levels in the U.S., with 44.2 million Americans carrying an estimated $1.48 trillion in education debt.
-The average class of 2017 graduate left school with $39,400 in student loans.
+Student loan debt has reached astronomical levels in the U.S., with 43 million Americans carrying an estimated $1.5 trillion in federal loan student debt and $119 billion in private student loans.
+The class of 2019 left school with an average of $28,950 in student loans.
 The financial burden of student loan debt proves heavier to bear for some borrowers than others.

 What's Behind the Student Loan Debt Crisis?